 The spinal cord runs through the center of the vertebrae from the base of the brain to the lower back.
 It contains many nerves that control movement and feeling in the body.
 The nerves exit and enter the spinal cord through spaces between the bones of the spine.
 There are:

 1 coccygeal nerve

 An SCI is named with a letter for the section of the spine and a number for the nerve that was injured.
 The level of injury determines which parts of the body are affected.
-In general, movement and feeling are lost below the level of injury.
 The spinal cord ends generally at the level of the L1 or L2 vertebrae.
 Individual spinal nerves continue below this level to exit at lower vertebral levels.

 Grading the severity of your injury